Emma Piercy-Wright

 Art History and Visual Culture

-Provisional thesis title: Inside Out: Mother-of-Pearl, Marginality and the Hidden European Enlightenment
+Provisional thesis title: Inside Out: Nacre, Empire, Gender and The Hidden European Enlightenment

 Co-supervisors: Professor Melissa Percival (Exeter), Dr Freya Gowrley (Bristol)